 C. COMPARATIVE JUSTIFICATION

-This third principle means this: By way of stark comparison, it should be apparent that the actions of the enemy are morally wrong and the actions of the nation bringing the war are morally right.
+This third principle means this: by way of stark comparison, that the enemy’s actions are morally wrong and the nation’s actions bringing the war are morally right should be apparent.
 Notice Romans 13:3 in this regard:

-be overlooked: if another nation is doing what is morally right, there is no justification to go to war with them.
+This simple point could be easily overlooked: if another nation is doing what is morally right, there is no justification to go to war with them.
 Relatively speaking, there must be a stark, comparative justification for engaging in the action of war:

 For instance, the added plight that America’s invasion brought on the French people was justifiable in comparison to the atrocities suffered under Hitler because it was a moral contrast between unjustifiable national conquest and captivity versus the hope and cost of national liberation.

 Is the purpose of the war to achieve justice and righteousness or one of conquest, pillage, and destruction—or are the motives perhaps vengeful?
 Proverbs 21:2 speaks to what underlies the need to discern right intentions:

 Every man’s way is right in his own eyes, but the Lord weighs the hearts.